binkley/modern-java-practices/CONTRIBUTING.md

   * Run the Maven-built demo program
   Helpful when CI has steps that local developers do not, and you want to reproduce or explore locally a CI problem.
-The script should match the actions your CI takes on pushes (this project uses GitHub actions)
+The script should match the actions your CI takes on pushes (this project uses GitHub actions).
 - [`compare-tooling-versions.sh`](./compare-tooling-versions.sh`) &mdash;
-  If your project supports _both_ Gradle and Maven builds (unlikely), a quick way to look at dependency and plugin versions between the two
+  If your project supports _both_ Gradle and Maven builds (unlikely), a quick way to look at dependency and plugin versions between the two.
+  Output is _awkward_ and could be improved.
+  For example, you need to distinguish between plugin versions between Gradle and Maven, and tooling (the dependencies) version differences.
 - [`coverage`](./coverage)
   Checks if the local code passes at given levels of code coverage.
   The script is focused on Maven, but with edits would do the same for Gradle.